 Important notices about these settings

-If you enable the Privacy module and a consent method, all ads will be hidden unless consent is given.
+If you enable the Privacy module and a consent method, Advanced Ads will hide all ads unless your visitors grant this consent.
 This means that upon activation, neither you nor any other user will see ads.
-This can decrease your ad revenue a lot.

 Advanced Ads does not show a consent notice automatically.
 Below this tutorial, you will find information on integrating with other plugins or building your own using Advanced Ads.